Triumph by Dai Vernon

 EruditeMagic says...

-Joshua Jay’s *The Particle System* includes routines spanning various plots, including Triumph, showcasing the versatility of memorized deck magic.
+Joshua Jay’s Particle System includes routines spanning various plots, including Triumph, emphasizing entertainment value with quick, punchy effects.

 fiddlinjonny says...

-Magic Button includes 56 gaffed cards and a 3-hour tutorial, making it ideal for beginners.
+Magic Button includes 56 gaffed cards and a 3-hour tutorial.
+The tutorial starts with detailed sleight instructions, great for beginners, and includes routines like Triumph.

 magicorthodoxy says...